gbksoft/GBKSlideMenu-ios/README.md

 # GBKSlideMenu

-â€œGBKSlideMenuâ€ - easy and simple way for adding and managing a slide-menu in your app (developed using `Swift`)
+"GBKSlideMenu" - easy and simple way for adding and managing a slide-menu in your app (developed using `Swift`)

 ![](img/example.gif)